rezabmirzaei/db-demo/README.md

 Log into your Azure account and create an [Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-portal) as described in the linked documentation.
 During creation, under the ``Networking`` tab, make sure to:

 * Check ``Allow public access from any Azure service within Azure to this server`` (neccessary later for our app service)
-* Add your current client IP to the firewall
+* Add your current client IP to the firewall (so you can connect to it from you local environment)

 ![Azure DB Networking](images/azure_db_networking.png?raw=true "Azure DB Networking")